DebanshuCS/AnoDet-ICS-NN/README.md

 ### evaluation/

 This folder includes custom-evaluation codes.
-We made the range-based false positive/negative checker.
+Range-based false positive/negative checker.
-We published the details to another paper.

-In short, as mentioned in the paper, we regard any detection in 'the attack range + 15 minutes' as a true positive, while the precision-and-recall score comes from sample-by-sample answers (labels).
+In short, any detection in 'the attack range + 15 minutes' as a true positive, while the precision-and-recall score comes from sample-by-sample answers (labels).
-The reason we added 15 minutes is why industrial control systems need some time to get stable after the attack.
+Why 15 minutes ?
+Industrial control systems need some time to get stable after the attack.

 Evaluation.py reads the result file (dat/detection) and prints output.
 You have to specify the input file with -i.